syscoin/Masternode-Install-Script/README.md

 - To stake your masternode you will need to provide exactly 100,000 SYS in your masternode address.
 Use [Syscoin Core Qt](https://github.com/syscoin/syscoin/releases) for your system to process this transaction.

-- To get started open Syscoin Core Qt on your computer and from the menu select “Settings > Options” on Windows or “Syscoin Core > Preferences..” on a Mac.
-Select the “Wallet” tab and click the checkbox to “Enable coin control features” and “Show Masternodes Tab”.
-Click the “Ok” button to save your settings, close Syscoin Core Qt then re-open it to view the new options, then wait for the blockchain to fully sync with the network.

-- Once your local Syscoin Core Qt has fully synced select “Tools > Debug” and enter ```masternode genkey``` to generate your masternode private key.
+- Once your local Syscoin Core Qt has fully synced, select “Window > Console” and enter ```masternode genkey``` to generate your masternode private key.
 Copy this value as you will need it later, it will look similar to the following:
 ```
 masternode genkey
 7ra1rhngvNkhkiFE8STrmvH3LvYTCzLyRFHFsZvrJUBV6ZmWnc